Part 1: The Preliminary Practices

 After the withdrawal comes the embrace.
 If verse 5 tells you whom to move away from, verse 6 tells you whom to move toward.

 A genuine is defined, again, by effect: in their presence, your faults diminish and your good qualities grow.
-The image of the waxing moon is beautiful -- it suggests gradual, steady illumination.
+The image of the waxing moon is beautiful -- it suggests gradual, steady illumination, not a lightning bolt.
 Growth in the Dharma is rarely dramatic.
 It happens over time, through consistent exposure to wisdom and example.
 You begin to notice that you are a little less reactive, a little more patient, a little clearer in your motivation.
 The moon is waxing.
+You may not see it changing from moment to moment, but over the weeks and months, the light steadily grows.

 The instruction to cherish teachers "even more than your own body" may sound extreme, but it makes sense when you consider what is at stake.
 The body, however precious, will be lost at death.
 But the qualities awakened through genuine spiritual friendship -- the wisdom, compassion, and skillful means transmitted from teacher to student -- travel with you across lifetimes.
 The body serves this one life.
 A true teacher serves your deepest aspiration across all lives.